Published on

 Read the SecurityWeek Article: Massive Breach at Data Broker Exactis Exposes Millions of Americans

-How Can You Protect Against Cryptographic Failures
+How Can You Protect Against Cryptographic Failures?

-Regularly Update Cryptographic Libraries - This practice enables you to benefit from the latest security enhancements and avoid the usage of outdated and insecure algorithms.
+This practice enables you to benefit from the latest security enhancements and avoid using outdated and insecure algorithms.

-Proper Key Management Procedures - Secure generation, storage, and rotation of encryption keys are paramount in preventing unauthorized access to sensitive data.
+Secure generation, storage, and rotation of encryption keys are paramount in preventing unauthorized access to sensitive data.

-Secure Communication Protocols Such as HTTPS And TLS - to safeguard data during transmission across networks.
+Secure Communication Protocols Such as HTTPS And TLS

 Bring The Diligent Developers to Your Organization